-As of December 27, 2020, we operated 92 restaurants located in the following states:
+As of December 26, 2021, we operated 96 restaurants located in the following states:

 LOCATION NUMBER OF RESTAURANTS

 Alabama 2

 Arkansas 3

 Colorado 4

-Florida 7
+Florida 8

 Georgia 2

 Illinois 1

-Indiana 3
+Indiana 4

 Kentucky 5

 Louisiana 1

 Missouri 1

 North Carolina 3

 Ohio 6

 Oklahoma 3

 South Carolina 1

-Tennessee 6
+Tennessee 7

-Texas 38
+Texas 39

 Virginia 6

-Total 92
+Total 96

-As of December 27, 2020 we have also signed leases and are in development for five additional restaurants: one in Amarillo, Texas; one in Southport, Indiana; one in Pembroke Pines, Florida; one in Brentwood, Tennessee; and one in White Bridge, Tennessee.
 We generally lease all of the land, parking lots and buildings used in our restaurant operations under various long-term operating lease agreements.
-For additional information regarding our obligations under our leases, see Note 10 to our Consolidated Financial Statements.
+As of December 26, 2021, we owned two properties: one in Carmel, Indiana and one in Norman, Oklahoma.
+For additional information regarding our obligations under our leases, see Note 8 to our Consolidated Financial Statements.
 See Item 1.
 "Business-Real Estate" for additional information regarding our properties.

 All of our restaurant leases provide for base (fixed) rent, plus the majority provide for additional rent based on gross sales (as defined in each lease agreement) in excess of a stipulated amount, multiplied by a stated percentage.
 A significant percentage of our restaurant leases also provide for periodic escalation of minimum annual rent either based upon increases in the Consumer Price Index or a pre-determined schedule.
 Typically, the initial lease term is 10 or 15 years in length with two to three five-year extension options.
-The initial terms of our leases currently expire between 2021 and 2040.
+The initial terms of our leases currently expire between 2022 and 2040.
 We are also generally obligated to pay certain real estate taxes, insurances, common area maintenance charges and various other expenses related to the properties.
 Our corporate headquarters is also leased and is located at 1623 Toomey Road, Austin, Texas 78704.